My mother is one of those sensational moms.

 For the first 30 days of GAPS Intro you’ll need to do the easy version…meat stock.
 Here is an example of meat stock preparation: Cook a whole chicken, in a stockpot filled with water, with carrots, onions, garlic, etc. Simmer for 1 1/2 – 2 hours, and the liquid it is cooked in, is now meat stock.
 You can then eat it all together as a soup, or drink the meat stock and have the cooked meat and vegetables on the side.

-Once you move on from meat stock though, you’ll be needing bone broth, which takes a long time to cook (unless you have an Instant Pot!)…12 – 48 hours depending on if you are preparing small boned animals like chicken, or large boned animals like beef.
+Once you move on from meat stock though, you can incorporate bone broth, which takes a long time to cook (unless you have an Instant Pot!)…12 – 48 hours depending on if you are preparing small boned animals like chicken, or large boned animals like beef.

 Best online sources for bone broth: